Vicegale/NeuralNetwork/README.md

 In order to train the network, you must compile the existing Input/Output pairs into a dictionary, like the following example:

     andGateTrainingSet = {(0, 0): (0,), (0, 1): (0,), (1, 0): (0,), (1, 1): (1,)}
+    network.training(andGateTrainingSet)

+Currently, the network executes the training loop until the average error of the training set is less than 1e-06.

+# Debugging

+If for some reason the network isn't training, you can toggle the periodic error display.
+It will show you the average error of the training set every 10000 iterations:

+    network.debug(True)

 # Post-Training usage: